Chain¶

 template establishes the shared Transfer's

-parent_transfer_idthan the first-firing established (typically an ETL bug — stale parent reference, cross-cycle contamination, race condition), the L1<prefix>_chain_parent_disagreementmatview surfaces the conflict on Today's Exceptions undercheck_type='chain_parent_disagreement'.
+transfer_parent_idthan the first-firing established (typically an ETL bug — a stale parent reference, cross-cycle contamination, or a race condition), the L1<prefix>_chain_parent_disagreementmatview surfaces the conflict on L1 Exceptions undercheck_type='chain_parent_disagreement'.

 metadata requirement for every leg_rail of a chain-child template — no